 Chris Landis is a registered architect in four states (MD, DC, VA, NY).
 He graduated with a B.A. from Vassar College and a M.A. in Architecture from Columbia Architecture School (1977-1980).
 He is a member of the AIA, and has 28 years of experience in residential architecture.
 He is a current member of the DC Historic Preservation Review Board and Past President of the DC Metro area chapter of NARI (National Association of the Remodeling Industry).

 Ethan Landis went to Swarthmore College and holds an MBA from GWU.
 He has extensive experience in design/build remodeling and doing cost benefit analysis of residential real estate development.
 He works closely with sales and production management.
-He is LEED-AP certified and sits on the District’s Construction Code Coordinating Board (CCCB) and is working closely with the city to adopt the IgCC and the IECC 2012.
+He is LEED-AP certified.
+He and his firm have received two Mayor’s Sustainability Awards for their leadership.
 He served two terms (9 years) on the Mayor’s Green Building Advisory Board that helps oversee DC’s Green Building Act.
-He and his firm have received two Mayor’s Sustainability Awards for their leadership.
 He is a member of the Rock Creek Conservancy board.
+He previously sat on the District’s Construction Code Coordinating Board and worked with the city to adopt the IgCC and the IECC 2012.
 Ethan lives in the Crestwood neighborhood with his wife Jude.

 Andrew Kerr has been with Landis Construction since 2001.
 Prior to working at Landis, Andrew held a position as a PM at Centex Homes managing construction for new homes and also worked at the White House for the National Security Council.
 In addition to his work experience he also holds both a MBA and MIM with a specialty in Operations Management.